-The rigors of empirical facticity cannot be applied to undistilled experience, but the means by which pure theory has been isolated can be.
-Over the troubled course of the twentieth century, classical physics has proceeded along the same inexorable and stately avenue of discovery, invention, and connection to other empirical disciplines that began with Francis Bacon’s Novum Organum in 1620.
+The rigors of empirical facticity cannot be applied to undistilled experience, but the means by which pure theory has been quarantined in classical physics can be.
+Over the troubled course of the twentieth century, applied physics has proceeded along the same inexorable and stately avenue of discovery, invention, and connection to other empirical disciplines that began with Francis Bacon’s Novum Organum in 1620.
 Facts have been disputed constantly during that journey, yet nothing about their essential nature in classical physics looks like the controversies that affect quantum mechanics and the problems of consciousness.
-How has facticity in physics freed itself from fundamental disputes about the structure of its fundamental structures, and can popular concepts of fact do something similar?
 Physics has managed to function as a single explanatory discipline split into disjunctive halves.
 The operations of classical physics take almost no notice of the conundrums of quantum theory, so those controversies seem not to affect ordinary practice of the discipline.
+How has facticity in physics freed itself from interminable disputes about its fundamental structures, and can popular concepts of fact do something similar?

 I have tried to compare the search for the fundamental nature of the atom to a similar search for the elemental structure of facticity.
 I now propose the success of classical physics to be more than a contrast to contemporary confusions about facticity.
 I propose it as a kind of template.
 I wish to propose a quarantine around the theoretical problems of facticity as it relates to consciousness like the one applied physics has erected around quantum mechanics.
 Using this template begins with acknowledging that, like quantum theory, investigations into consciousness have no bottom.
 They remain ungrounded for the same reason: because too few basic facts about either can be warranted by empiricism or any other method of discovery, at least at this moment.
 How has ordinary physics managed to isolate its ignorance about its most elemental forms and continue to progress in mastery of fact?
 We can find three lessons that have some relevance to our broader problems of facticity and consciousness.

 First, it is because every practitioner in the discipline accepts the same meaning of facticity and therefore can quite easily separate data from theory.
 The theoretical discord of the human sciences has so confused persons’ understanding of facticity that many persons begin with “facts” that are entirely speculative and theory-laden.
-For instance, many people would consider the unconscious to be an actual location in the human mind rather than an entirely theoretical and contentious notion entirely lacking facticity.
-The preconscious, subconscious, and unconscious frameworks that have dominated twentieth century thought are not based on fact.
+For instance, many people would consider the unconscious (or the subconscious) to be an actual location in the human mind rather than an entirely theoretical and contentious notion entirely lacking facticity.
+The preconscious, subconscious, and unconscious frameworks that have dominated twentieth century thought are not based on fact at all.
 Yet these entirely theoretical creations dominate popular thought about bias in constructing and defending fact.
 Their speculative nature can never be pinned to facticity because, as Karl Popper explains, they are fundamentally unfalsifiable.
 They shape-shift with kaleidoscopic rapidity as paradigms multiply and practitioners argue.
 Like religious beliefs, they can proliferate endlessly because they are cut off from a knowable reality.
 Every physicist recognizes when quantum theories intrude on the facticity of ordinary physics.
-Because of the diffusion of the human sciences into twentieth century cultures, no one can say when theories of consciousness distort the facts of human consciousness for the simple reason that no person now living knows what the facts are.
+Because of the diffusion of the human sciences into twentieth century cultures, no psychologist can say when theories of consciousness distort the facts of human consciousness for the simple reason that no person now living can explain what consciousness is.

 Second, it is because every member of the physics community recognizes the same process of verifying facticity.
 This concerns “facting” in science, an active process of investigation.
 As has been shown, though verification seems central to facticity, no consensual process exists to achieve it outside of the hard sciences, which is entirely explicable by the two incompatible methods persons ascribe to reach facticity.
 If ordinary experience cannot agree to a facting process, it will not agree to a single definition of the term.
-But if the scientific method is unavailable to ordinary experience as a means of facting, what comparable activity is?
+But since the scientific method is unavailable to ordinary experience as a means of facting, no other method can substitute for it.